 The tension between China and Vietnam can be seen from the actions taken by China towards Vietnam regarding the issue of fishing rights in the SCS.
 Both countries are actively struggling with their rights regarding the Paracel and Spratly islands, which are both located in the SCS.
 This issue is highly complex and therefore extremely difficult to resolve, as it has become an issue that involves claims by many ASEAN countries.
 The disputed area occupies a strategic location due to the richness of the fishing ground.
-Many experts believe that the SCS is covering significant hydrocarbon reserves, as mentioned above.
-Furthermore, China and Vietnam are both claiming 'ownership' of the Paracel and Spratly Island groups.
-Nevertheless, according to China's nine-dash line theory, Paracel is 'owned' by China.
-In addition, the quantity of China's military equipment is increasing, which is in line with their increasing number of patrol activities in the SCS area.
-However, in December 2008, China and Vietnam agreed to start a bilateral discussion of marine issues.
+Many experts believe that the SCS is covering significant hydrocarbon reserves, as mentioned above.24 Furthermore, China and Vietnam are both claiming 'ownership' of the Paracel and Spratly Island groups.
+Nevertheless, according to China's military equipment is increasing, which is in line with their increasing number of patrol activities in the SCS area.25 However, in December 2008, China and Vietnam agreed to start a bilateral discussion of marine issues.
 The main topic to be discussed was the "fundamental guiding principles" that would form an agreed outline for resolving specific problems.